vikasrs4u/Watch-Calci/README.md

 1) Simple and beautiful user interface.

+2) Can do simple addition and substraction operations using this app.

+3) Number is formatted as per users locale.

-2) App works in all versions of apple watch.
+4) App works in all versions of Apple Watch for both 38mm and 42mm version.

 ## License